Will Hicok Low: Career

-In 1909 he illustrated the book "In Arcady" by Hamilton Wright Mabie.
-The style was influenced by the Art Nouveau movement.

 After the death of Berthe, in 1909 he married the former Mary Fairchild, the former wife of sculptor Frederick William MacMonnies.

 He painted a series of murals in the New York State Education Department rotunda in Albany, New York.
 Using figures and symbols from Roman and Greek mythology paired with New York buildings and landscapes, the artist charts major milestones in human progress—in terms of art, science, technology, modernization, liberty, democracy, and quality of life.
 The earliest panels, such as Architecture, Astronomy & Geography, and Medicine & Chemistry, combine theory and practical skills.
 Another eight, including Theseus, the Pathfinder, feature modern inventions to show how far humankind had progressed by the early 20th century.
 The final paintings reflect a patriotic theme, with subjects such as The Standard, The United States Military Academy, and the Shaft of Union.
 Taken together, these paintings—originally gracing the entrances of the State Library Main Reading Room, the Law Library, and the Periodicals Library—complement the Rotunda's architectural nobility and its aura of intellectual enlightenment.

-Another mural by him is located in the Howard M. Metzenbaum U.S. Courthouse.